Nissan Lucino: Nissan 200SX

-The SE-R returned to California this year, with additional emissions equipment on the SR20DE engine.
+The SE-R returned to California this year with additional emissions equipment on the SR20DE engine.
 The viscous limited-slip differential (VLSD) that came with the 1995 to 1997 model year SE-R trim levels was eliminated.
-All models received new head- and tail-lamps, revised bumpers. an altered grille, and white-face gauges.
+All models received new head- and tail-lamps, revised bumpers, an altered grille, and white-face gauges.
 Base models replaced the 13-inch wheels with 14-inch versions.
-For the SE, an oval exhaust finisher replaced previous year's round exhaust finisher.
+For the SE, an oval exhaust finisher replaced previous year's round exhaust finisher, similar to the 1997 model year SE-R.

 Hatchback (N15; 1995–2000)

 Designated N15, the Lucino three- and five-door hatchbacks sold only in Japan, exclusive to the Nissan Satio Store from 1995.
 These were badge engineered versions of the Nissan Pulsar Series (N15) sold at Nissan Cherry Store locations.
 Three-door models lasted until 1999, with the five-door model seeing its demise in 2000, fully retiring the Lucino name and product line in Japan.
 This discontinuation occurred without a direct successor.